aprunge/passgen/README.md

-# passgen
+# passgenbutinJava
-Generates passwords given length
+Generates passwords given length, but in JAVA!